lohithareddy2511/Detection_and_Visualization_of_CO2_using_Hyperspectral_Satellite_Data/README.md

 ### For the data from the AVIRIS Portal:

-### I : Data Collection
+### Step I : Data Collection
 Steps to Access and Process the AVIRIS Dataset:

-Step 1: Visit the AVIRIS data access page.
+1: Visit the AVIRIS data access page.
 This is the starting point for accessing AVIRIS datasets.

-Step 2: Click on the link to the AVIRIS Data Portal.
+2: Click on the link to the AVIRIS Data Portal.
 This will redirect you to the repository for downloading the datasets.

-Step 3: On the Data Portal page, find the section labeled "Download KML Layers by Year".
+3: On the Data Portal page, find the section labeled "Download KML Layers by Year".
 Select any of the listed years and download the corresponding KML file.

-Step 4: Open Google Earth on your system or access it online through Google Earth Web.
+4: Open Google Earth on your system or access it online through Google Earth Web.

-Step 5: In Google Earth:
+5: In Google Earth:
 Click "New" in the top-left corner of the screen.
 Select "Open Local KML File", or press Ctrl + L, and then browse to the location where you saved the downloaded KML file.

 ![Screenshot 2024-12-15 165416](https://github.com/user-attachments/assets/45a02ddb-4747-4baf-9371-40e8a37f303a)

-Step 6: Once the KML file is loaded, red lines or highlighted areas will appear on the map.
+6: Once the KML file is loaded, red lines or highlighted areas will appear on the map.
 Click on any of these red lines, and follow the provided link to download the associated dataset.

 ![Screenshot 2024-12-15 165811](https://github.com/user-attachments/assets/4d80f311-1bf2-48a8-ae53-4ba7813a2dfa)

-Step 7: After downloading, unzip the file to extract its contents.
+7: After downloading, unzip the file to extract its contents.
 The extracted folder will contain multiple files, including HDR and large data files.

-Step 8: Download IDCubeLite from this link.
+8: Download IDCubeLite from this link.
 This tool will help you convert the dataset into MATLAB-compatible formats.

-Step 9: Open the IDCubeLite application after installation.
+9: Open the IDCubeLite application after installation.

-Step 10: In IDCubeLite:
+10: In IDCubeLite:
 Click on "File" in the top-left corner of the window.
 Select "Import Other Formats and Convert to IDCube".
 From the format options, choose "AVIRIS" and then "AVIRIS Classic".

 ![Screenshot 2024-12-15 170645](https://github.com/user-attachments/assets/80a48484-9b3c-4389-b13e-7c97aa4a8643)

-Step 11: Browse to the folder containing the unzipped data and select the .hdr file and the datafile (large size datafile)
+11: Browse to the folder containing the unzipped data and select the .hdr file and the datafile (large size datafile)

-Step 12: Once the files are selected, IDCubeLite will process them and generate a MATLAB-compatible data file.
+12: Once the files are selected, IDCubeLite will process them and generate a MATLAB-compatible data file.
 The generated file will be saved to your system.

 ![Screenshot 2024-12-15 171145](https://github.com/user-attachments/assets/30f34b6b-d781-4177-912f-eb82c5b5db28)

 ![Screenshot 2024-12-15 172228](https://github.com/user-attachments/assets/f43885be-a11b-4a48-95da-ae2e71c5d778)

+### Step 2: Data Preparation